openstack/devstack/doc/source/configuration.rst

     [[post-config|/$Q_PLUGIN_CONF_FILE]]

-Also note that the ``localrc`` section is sourced as a shell script fragment amd MUST conform to the shell requirements, specifically no whitespace around ``=`` (equals).
+Also note that the ``localrc`` section is sourced as a shell script fragment and MUST conform to the shell requirements, specifically no whitespace around ``=`` (equals).

 Minimal Configuration